0xn3va/cheat-sheets/Linux/Overview/philosophy.md

 - Processes
 - Files

+{% hint style="info" %}
-> Everything in UNIX is either a process or a file.
+Everything in UNIX is either a process or a file.
 Nothing else.
+{% endhint %}

 # References